Open-Cascade-SAS/OCCT/dox/dev_guides/building/3rdparty/3rdparty_linux.md

     libtbb-dev \
     libgl2ps-dev

-To launch WOK-prebuilt binaries you need install C shell and  32-bit libraries on x86_64 distributives:
+To launch binaries built with WOK  you need to install C shell and 32-bit libraries on x86_64 distributives:

     sudo apt-get install \
     csh \
     libstdc++5:i386 libxt6:i386

-Any compliant C++ compiler is required for building anyway:
+Building is possible with any C++  compliant compiler :

     sudo apt-get install \
     g++